ahoqueali/build-env/README.md

-See kubectl [cheetsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for more commands..
+See kubectl [cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for more commands..